 Form 10-Q Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
-Yes/No [Climate Change Disclosure - no location specified] See also "Risk Factors" (Form 10-Q, Part II, Item 1A), "Legal Proceedings" (Form 10-Q, Part II, Item 1) and/or "Management's Discussion and Analysis of Financial Condition and Results of Operations" (Form 10-Q, Part I, Item 2) Item 303 Climate Change Disclosure - Proposed Rules On February 2, 2010, the SEC published an interpretive release that provides guidance to public companies regarding existing SEC disclosure requirements relating to climate change matters.
+Yes/No [Climate Change Disclosure - no location specified] See also "Risk Factors" (Form 10-Q, Part II, Item 1A), "Legal Proceedings" (Form 10-Q, Part II, Item 1) and/or "Management's Discussion and Analysis of Financial Condition and Results of Operations" (Form 10-Q, Part I, Item 2) Item 103 and Item 303 Climate Change Disclosure - Proposed Rules On February 2, 2010, the SEC published an interpretive release that provides guidance to public companies regarding existing SEC disclosure requirements relating to climate change matters.
 Without limiting the types of businesses that may be affected, the release specifically mentions companies in the energy, transportation and agriculture sectors, insurance companies, lenders, businesses located in coastal areas or otherwise affected by severe weather, and businesses whose environmental reputation is relevant to their business operations or financial performance.
-The release describes four topics for climate change disclosure: the impact of existing and pending legislation and regulation; the business effects of international accords and treaties relating to climate change or greenhouse gas emissions; the actual and potential indirect consequences of climate change regulation or business trends; and the actual and potential impacts of the physical effects of climate change on the company's business.
-On September 22, 2021, the Staff of the Division of Corporation Finance published a sample comment letter on climate change disclosure requirements on climate-related risks, governance, metrics and financial statement impacts.
+The release describes four topics for climate change disclosure: • the impact of existing and pending legislation and regulation; • the business effects of international accords and treaties relating to climate change or greenhouse gas emissions; • the actual and potential indirect consequences of climate change regulation or business trends; and • the actual and potential impacts of the physical effects of climate change on the company's business.
+On September 22, 2021, the staff of the SEC Division of Corporation Finance published a sample comment letter on climate change disclosures.
+The staff has been sending comment letters to companies based on the sample comment letter.
+On March 21, 2022, the SEC proposed new disclosure requirements on climate-related risks, governance, metrics and financial statement impacts.
 See: The Enhancement and Standardization of Climate-Related Disclosures for Investors (Release Nos.
 33-11042; 34-94478).
-Yes 🗆 No 🗆
+Yes □ No □

 Form 10-Q Section Regulation S-K or Other Reference Summary of Requirement Relevant Guidance Reviewer Notes and Comments Review Status: Complies?
 Yes/No Iran Disclosure - no location specified Exchange Act Section 13(r) The Iran Threat Reduction and Syria Human Rights Act of 2012 amended the Exchange Act to require disclosure if the company or any of its affiliates is knowingly engaged in one or more of a variety of specified activities.
-If the company or an affiliate engaged in any of these activities during the period covered by any annual or quarterly report, it must provide specified detailed disclosure concerning the activity and file a notice with the SEC.
-Yes □ No □ Item 1.
+Yes □ If the company or an affiliate engaged in any of these activities during the period covered by any annual or quarterly report, it must provide specified detailed disclosure concerning the activity and file a notice with the SEC.
+No □ Item 1.
 Financial State ments Item 1.
 Financial Statements Rule 10-01 Rule 8-03 The rows below summarize elements of Item 1 (the company's financial statements) that should be reviewed as part of a form check.
 Review of these summaries should be supplemented by review of the detailed disclosure requirements under Regulation S-X and Regulation S-K, as appropriate.
 Provide the information required by Rule 10-01 of Regulation S-X (see summaries in the rows below).
-A smaller reporting company, as defined in Rule 12b-2 may provide the information required by Rule 8-03 of Regulation S-X. Review the titles of each part of the financial statements and confirm that they include "unaudited" (for example, "Condensed Consolidated Balance Sheets (Unaudited)").
+Yes □ A smaller reporting company, as defined in Rule 12b-2 may provide the information required by Rule 8-03 of Regulation S-X. No □ Review the titles of each part of the financial statements and confirm that they include "unaudited" (for example, "Condensed Consolidated Balance Sheets (Unaudited)").
 This omission is not uncommon.
-Yes 🗆 No 🗆